-A clinical syndrome characterized by signs/symptoms of acute meningeal inflammation from a viral etiology
+A clinical syndrome characterized by fever with signs/symptoms of acute meningeal inflammation resulting from a viral infection

 Fever (in 76–100% of patients)